 One is from experience and that comes with time and hard work.

 The other is through education.
-A good management degree, from an institution like the Business School (formerly Cass) that has strong ties with business, can teach you some skills and help you develop others.
+A good management degree, from an institution like the Bayes Business School that has strong ties with business, can teach you some skills and help you develop others.
 The best courses will expose you to leaders who can inspire you and show you the different paths to follow as you progress to becoming a good leader.